jayspeidell/jays_matrix_solver/README.md

 Langauge: Python 3

-Documentation is in docs/
+Documentation is in docs/ (numpy style)
 Unit tests are in tests/

 ## 2. My Pseudocode

-SPOILER ALERT: This pseudocode, when implemented, did not all survive contact with unit tests.
-There were casualties, especially in backsolve.

 > multiply.py